aidansteele/aidansteele.github.io/_posts/2022-01-03-shared-vpcs-are-underrated.md

 }
 ```

-This would restrict access to all AWS API calls from outside the VPC.
-In a
+For roles and users within the prod OU, this would require AWS API calls to be
+made either through a VPC endpoint (for services where those have been
+configured) or via the elastic IP addresses associated with the NAT gateway.
+In
-sufficiently complex account, there are likely going to need to be exceptions -
+a sufficiently complex account,  there are likely going to need to be exceptions
-and for those IAM roles you can add a `VpcLimited = false` tag.
+- and for those IAM roles you  can add a `VpcLimited = false` tag.

 ## Wrap up

 So there you have it: VPC sharing can improve security posture and reduce costs
 at the same time.
 Or at least it feels that way to me.
 I feel like I could be
 missing something as I'm yet to see anyone talk about using this pattern.

-I'd
-be keen to hear from folks who think this isn't feasible, please reach out to
+I'd be keen to hear from folks who think this isn't feasible, please reach out
-me on [Twitter][my-twitter].
+to  me on [Twitter][my-twitter]. **EDIT**: My gratitude to [Sean McLaughlin][sean]
+who did exactly that.
+I've amended the SCP to account for non-endpoint use and
+reworded to (hopefully) clarify.

 ## The boring details